oliviawestmacottssw/SSW.Rules.Content/rules/do-you-setup-sharepoint-backups-in-the-correct-order/rule.md

 ![](dpm-spcorrectorder-1.png)
-<font class="ms-rteCustom-FigureNormal">Notice that SharePoint protection only selects the SharePoint_Config and Content databases.</font>
+**Notice that SharePoint protection only selects the SharePoint\_Config and Content databases.**
 3. Now browse to the SQL Server and add the entire SharePoint SQL Instance to the  **SharePoint Protection** group.
 You will notice that you are unable to select some of the databases, as they are already being protected by SharePoint role protection.

 ![](dpm-spcorrectorder-2.png)
-<font class="ms-rteCustom-FigureNormal">Ensure you back up the remaining databases in the SharePoint SQL Instance</font>
+**Ensure you back up the remaining databases in the SharePoint SQL Instance**

 <br>After following these steps you will have full protection of your SharePoint databases.